 There is an old theory that it’s better for a child to master one language before starting another; however, this is no longer adhered to by experts.
 Instead, most studies have shown that learning a second language at the same time as most children say their first words – anywhere between eight to 16 months – doesn’t alter this time frame or lead to language delays.

+This is fine if you are bilingual (or multilingual), but what if you are a monolingual parent?
+When and how should you teach your child a second language?
+The best way to start is to give your child as many opportunities as possible to hear a language that they may learn being spoken.
 Playing tapes of nursery rhymes, songs or watching DVDs in another language is a good start.
 Finding a range of activities that children do in another language is also essential, because different children learn in different ways.
-Auditory learners will respond to listening, while dual-language picture books and flashcards work well for more visual learners.
+Auditory learners will respond to apps, listening, while dual-language picture books and flashcards work well for more visual learners.

 Of course, the very best way for children to learn is to visit the country itself and hear the language being spoken naturally – especially by children their own age.
 And encouraging your child to ask for something when you’re in a shop or café is all the better.
-Being rewarded with an ice cream or similar treat you have asked for in another language is the very best, and this will then help her to see the value of speaking another language.
+Being rewarded with an ice cream or similar treat you have asked for in another language is the very best, and this will then help them to see the value of speaking another language.

 The 6 Best Online Language Learning Resources for Kids

 DinoLingo – The largest online language self-learning program for children between the ages of 2 and 12 years.
 With 50 languages, 25,000 learning activities, downloadable worksheets and flashcards, it helps children learn another language by watching videos and playing games independently at home.
 Monthly subscription price: $19.99 a month/Annual Subscription price: $119 a year (comes to $9.99 a month)